crarlus/paprbag/README.md

 The original version of paprbag is still available under the [legacy](https://github.com/crarlus/paprbag/tree/legacy) branch.

 The data made available in this branch, as well as the release data, should work with recent ranger versions.
 For full reproducibility, the packages used for building the data sets are provided as a packrat bundle.
-The bundle can be downloaded from the (release)[link]
+The bundle can be downloaded from the [release](https://github.com/crarlus/paprbag/releases/tag/2.0)

 They can be installed via
 ```R